cdoublev/css/doc/parse/parser.md

 It would be useless to try other `<color>` alternatives when matching `#000 false` against `<color> true`.
 Actually, there are only a few productions that can yield a different result after backtracking, and they would not need it if their alternatives were sorted in left precedence order for longest match priority.

+**Note:** this actually has no significant impact on time complexity.

 Similarly, backtracking is useless when a function or simple block value failed to match its (context-free) value definition, or when a value is invalid according to a specific rule for the production: the whole input is guaranteed to be invalid.
 But many functions and simple blocks are defined with alternative value definitions like `rgb(<percentage>#{3}, <alpha-value>?) | rgb(<number>#{3}, <alpha-value>?)` instead of `rgb([<number>#{3} | <percentage>#{3}], <alpha-value>?)`.

+**Note:** this actually has no significant impact on time complexity.

 The only way to short-circuit recursive parse functions and immediately abort parsing, is to throw an error and catch it in a main parse function.
 However, error boundaries are needed to resume parsing at a higher level.